mui/material-ui/docs/data/material/components/accordion/accordion.md

 ### Transition

-Use the `TransitionComponent` and `TransitionProps` props to change the Accordion's default transition.
+Use the `slots.transition` and `slotProps.transition` props to change the Accordion's default transition.

 {{"demo": "AccordionTransition.js", "bg": true}}